 A debut novel tells the story of a jaded philosopher’s journey in a symbolic otherworld.
 Dr. James Phillips, a London-based philosopher and professor, has been drifting through life mostly on snark and self-satisfaction.
 Then a strange dream shakes him from the stagnation of his routine: a voice encourages him to leave the Lowland, climb the Mountain, and reach the Summit.
 Unrelatedly (in James’ mind, at least), the professor elects to travel to a remote peak in the Chilean Andes in the hopes of making it to the top.
 In that wilderness, he meets two unexpected strangers, Mo and Eli. (“Short for Moses and Elijah,” notes James.
 “Those were the two with Jesus on the Mount of Transfiguration.”)
 The pair provides James with food and lodging, displaying a deep interest in his quest and a preternatural knowledge of his dream.
 Though James is highly suspicious of them, they insist on sharing with the professor their challenging views on the nature of reality, rationality, and the wrong ways that he has been looking at the world.
 Most surprisingly, they reveal to James that he has transcended to a spiritual plane; while climbing the mountain’s upper section, he fell into a chasm and his soul separated from his comatose body.
 Now, to return to his body, he must reconnect with the philosophy he purports to teach.
 “And that, James, is why you are here,” reveal his ghostly mentors “to KNOW THYSELF!”
 Meyers writes in a dense, scholarly prose that mimics the bookish voice of his narrator, laden with verbose descriptions and literary allusions (“The dream came to me as a flicker of light, dimly shining through the cracks of my broken life.
 A line in Leonard Cohen’s lyrics from “Anthem” speaks of how the light enters through the crack.
 And Rumi, the Persian Sufi poet, made a similar observation centuries ago: the wound is the place where the Light enters”).
 This is a philosophical novel, which means that its cerebral dialogues and emotionally flat characters are pretty much par for the genre.
 Even so, the didactic book’s profound length (nearly 500 pages) and achingly slow pace will make this a difficult read for all but the biggest fans of Robert M. Pirsig and Hermann Hesse.

-My response: Yes, maybe so, but its not so difficult once you take the plunge
+My response: Yes, maybe so, but its not that difficult once you take the plunge.

 The first book of the Elysium's Passage series, THE SUMMIT is now available for purchase on Amazon